Joseph Drown Foundation

 Foundation Philosophy

-The Foundation's stated goal emphasizes breaking barriers: "The Foundation is interested in programs that break down any barrier that prevents a person from continuing to grow and learn."
+The Foundation's stated goal emphasises breaking barriers: "The Foundation is interested in programmes that break down any barrier that prevents a person from continuing to grow and learn."
 The Foundation attempts to directly reflect the interests of Joseph Drown by focusing resources on areas which particularly concerned him throughout his career.

 Application Process & Timeline